openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

     frontend_status: Done

 Ambient declarations are the way to specify entities that are declared somewhere else.
 Ambient declarations do not introduce new entities---as regular declarations do---but instead provide type information for the entities that are included in a program by external means.
 Ambient declarations cannot include executable code.
 As a consequence, they have no initializers.

-Ambient functions, methods, and constructors have no body.
+Ambient functions, methods, and constructors have no bodies.

 .. index::
    ambient declaration